kputrajaya/botc/tutorial.md

 ### Role Selection

-The app preselects random roles to **fulfill the required role counts**.
-You can use it as a baseline and adjust it to your liking.
-Note that the requirement is always displayed on the bottom:
+The app preselects random roles to **fulfill the required role counts**, without considering modifiers.
+You can use it as a baseline, and adjust it to your preference.
+Note that the requirement is also displayed on the bottom:

 > **Role counts**: [Townsfolk] - [Outsider] - [Minion] - [Demon]